Safe and Sound (Capital Cities song): Cover versions and in other media

 On November 7, 2013, the song was performed by Team Adam (consisted of Tessanne Chin, James Wolpert, Will Champlin, Grey and Preston Pohl) from the fifth season of the series, The Voice.

 Zendaya, Kina Grannis, Kurt Hugo Schneider and Max Schneider released a cover of the song on March 31, 2014, used for a Coca-Cola commercial.
-Actual Coca-Cola bottles served as instruments in the version.
+Coca-Cola bottles served as instruments in the version.
 The cover was later revised in January 2025 following the Eaton Fire in Los Angeles.

-Air New Zealand have used the song in their in-flight safety video for 2014, while the Barcelona's Institute for Research in Biomedicine (IRB) has used it in its dance video to raise awareness and support for research into diseases such as cancer and metastasis, Alzheimer's and diabetes.
+Barcelona's Institute for Research in Biomedicine (IRB) has used it in its dance video to raise awareness and support for research into diseases such as cancer and metastasis, Alzheimer's and diabetes.

-The song was featured as the background music for the 2014 Mazda3.
-The music video featured prominent figures Bruce Lee, Frank Lloyd Wright, and Jackie Robinson to promote the all new features, including the "kodo" design Mazda has introduced post-Ford ownership of the company.

-The song is briefly played at a party scene in the beginning of the 2015 film Alvin and the Chipmunks: The Road Chip and again in 2016 film Zootopia.

-McDonald's has used the song in 2020 in McDonald's Australia promotion for the return of the McRib® & El Maco® as part of the that year’s summer menu.

-Beginning in July 2021, the song was used in an advertising campaign for ADT Home Security titled “It’s Safe To Say”, which featured Drew and Jonathan Scott from the HGTV series Property Brothers.
+Beginning in July 2021, the song was used in an advertising campaign for ADT Home Security titled "It's Safe To Say", which featured Drew and Jonathan Scott from the HGTV series Property Brothers.

-Beginning in 2022, the beginning instrumental of the song was used by Hoyts Cinemas at the start of all movies to promote Ben and Jerry's ice cream cakes.

 Commercial performance

 "Safe and Sound" first gained commercial success in Germany following its use in a Vodafone commercial, later topping the German Media Control singles chart.
-A sleeper hit, it peaked at number eight on the Billboard Hot 100 in September 2013, over two-and-a-half years after its initial release.
-It has sold over two million copies in the United States as of January 2014.
-It also reached number one on Alternative Airplay and number two on both the Adult Top 40 and Mainstream Top 40 charts.
+It peaked at number 8 on the Billboard Hot 100 in September 2013, over two-and-a-half years after its initial release.
+It sold over two million copies in the United States by January 2014.
+It also reached number 1 on Alternative Airplay and number 2 on both the Adult Top 40 and Mainstream Top 40 charts.
 In the United Kingdom, the single was added to the BBC Radio 2 playlist on August 31, 2013; following its official single release in the country the following month, it peaked at number 42 on the UK Singles Chart.

-In September 2023, for the 35th anniversary of Alternative Airplay, Billboard published a list of the top 100 most successful songs in the chart's history; "Safe and Sound" was ranked at number 53.
+In September 2023, for the 35th anniversary of Alternative Airplay, Billboard published a list of the 100 most successful songs in the chart's history; "Safe and Sound" was ranked at number 53.